 Skip to content

-Backtracking algorithm is a method to solve problems by exhaustive search.
-Its core concept is to start from an initial state and brutally search for all possible solutions.
-The algorithm records the correct ones until a solution is found or all possible solutions have been tried but no solution can be found.
+The backtracking algorithm is a method for solving problems through exhaustive search.
+Its core idea is to start from an initial state and exhaustively search all possible solutions.
+When a correct solution is found, it is recorded.
+This process continues until a solution is found or all possible choices have been tried without finding a solution.

-Backtracking typically employs "depth-first search" to traverse the solution space.
-In the "Binary tree" chapter, we mentioned that pre-order, in-order, and post-order traversals are all depth-first searches.
-Next, we are going to use pre-order traversal to solve a backtracking problem.
-This helps us to understand how the algorithm works gradually.
+The backtracking algorithm typically employs "depth-first search" to traverse the solution space.
+In the "Binary Tree" chapter, we mentioned that preorder, inorder, and postorder traversals all belong to depth-first search.
+Next, we will construct a backtracking problem using preorder traversal to progressively understand how the backtracking algorithm works.

-Given a binary tree, search and record all nodes with a value of \(7\) and return them in a list.
+Given a binary tree, search and record all nodes with value \(7\), and return a list of these nodes.

-To solve this problem, we traverse this tree in pre-order and check if the current node's value is \(7\).
-If it is, we add the node's value to the result list res.
-The process is shown in Figure 13-1:
+For this problem, we perform a preorder traversal of the tree and check whether the current node's value is \(7\).
+If it is, we add the node to the result list res.
+The relevant implementation is shown in the following figure and code:

 preorder_traversal_i_compact.py